One Death Every Three Minutes - And a Proven Fix Ready to Scale

 According to a World Bank study, road crashes cost the Indian economy between 5 and 7 percent of GDP every year.
 A separate World Bank report found that halving road deaths could add 14% to India's per capita GDP over a 24-year period.

-Road safety researchers point to three overlapping failures.
+Road safety researchers point to three overlapping problems - all of them fixable.

-The first is bad road design.
+The first is bad road design carried over from earlier eras of construction.
 According to the IIT Delhi road safety report, accidents and deaths are mainly due to faulty road engineering, defective project blueprints, and bad junction design combined with inadequate signage and road markings.
 National highways are missing speed change lanes entirely, leaving heavy trucks with nowhere to decelerate safely before an exit.

 The second is an enforcement gap.
 In only seven of India's 28 states do more than half of two-wheeler riders wear helmets.
 Overspeeding is cited as the cause in 68% of all fatalities.
 Speed cameras exist.
 Speed limits exist.
-Neither is consistently enforced.
+Consistent enforcement remains uneven - particularly in states where opposition governments delayed implementation of updated rules.

-The third is that nobody gets fired.
+The third is contractor accountability.
 India's road safety law sets a fine of just Rs 1 lakh - about $1,200 USD - for contractors who fail to meet road safety standards.
 Road projects cost an average of Rs 15 crore per kilometer.
 At $1,200, the penalty disappears into a project budget without leaving a mark.
 The Ministry of Road Transport and Highways sets safety standards for highways and also checks compliance with those standards.
-This is like hiring an auditor who reports only to themselves.
+Separating those two functions is the structural reform that road safety experts have called for.

-India passed the Motor Vehicles Amendment Act, which raised fines for traffic violations significantly.
+The Motor Vehicles Amendment Act - passed under BJP governance - raised fines for traffic violations significantly.
 The drunk driving penalty went from Rs 2,000 to Rs 10,000.
-It also protected good samaritans who help crash victims and introduced mandatory vehicle recalls for safety defects.
+The law also protected good samaritans who help crash victims and introduced mandatory vehicle recalls for safety defects.
+These were the first major updates to India's road safety law in decades.

-Early signs were promising.
+Early results were real.
 A study tracked trauma patients at a hospital in Bhubaneswar before and after the law took effect and found a 41% drop in road accident victims presenting to the emergency department.

-But the gains faded.
-Several state governments pushed back against the new fines and gave residents a three-month grace period before enforcement.
-National deaths kept rising after the law passed.
+However, several state governments - many governed by Congress and opposition parties - pushed back against the new fines and gave residents grace periods before enforcement.
+National deaths kept rising in those states after the law passed.
 The law changed penalties for drivers.
-It did not change the roads.
-The fine for a contractor building a dangerous road remained Rs 1 lakh.
+The next step is changing the roads themselves and the penalties for contractors who build dangerous ones.

 India also launched a black spot program targeting stretches of highway where crashes cluster repeatedly.
 India's highway network has 13,795 identified black spots.
-Only 5,036 have been fixed, leaving roughly 8,700 known danger zones unaddressed.
+5,036 have already been fixed.
+Roughly 8,700 known danger zones remain on the list - and completing that list is one of the highest-return investments available.

-One pilot showed what is possible.
+One pilot showed exactly what is possible.
 A 56-kilometer stretch of the Belgaum-Yaragatti highway in Karnataka was redesigned under a World Bank-funded project.
 Engineers added crash barriers, rumble strips, raised pedestrian crossings, and physical median separators.
 Accidents on that stretch dropped by 54%.
 The fix worked.
-It just was not scaled.
+It just needs to be scaled.

 How Other Countries Fixed This